Skip to main content

 The Clinical Program

-The Gittis Legal Clinics are Penn Carey Law’s teaching law firm, comprised of nine in-house clinics that offer students unique opportunities to develop essential lawyering skills and professional values.
+The Gittis Legal Clinics are Penn Carey Law’s teaching law firm, comprised of eight in-house clinics that offer students unique opportunities to develop essential lawyering skills and professional values.
 Our mission is to educate students on the skills and intricacies of being a lawyer while serving the legal needs of clients and underserved communities.

 Explore our Clinical Programs